markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 So this is a story all about how (my life got flipped-turned upside down, and I'd like to take a minute just sit right there while I tell you how) I'm about to become a PowerShell Gallery millionaire.

+### MacNotify

+- **First published:** 02 Oct 2018
+- **Last updated:** 17 Mar 2024
+- **Download count:** 1221

+...

+**Should you still use it?**

-### ADAudit
+### PSHipChat

-- **First published:** 07th Jun 2016
+- **First published:** 25 Jan 2017
-- **Last Published:**  25th Feb 2020
+- **Last updated:** 09 Sep 2019
-- **Download count:** 9800
+- **Download count:** 1283

-I always thought XKCD was my first module, but apparently it was [ADAudit](https://github.com/markwragg/Test-ActiveDirectory).
-This module actually just built on some excellent work by [Irwin Strachan](https://x.com/IrwinStrachan), who continues to be a wonderfully generous member of the PowerShell community.
-ADAudit is just a set of Pester tests which validate whether an Active Directory forest is in good health.
-The idea is that (assuming your AD is currently healthy) you export a "gold snapshot" of its current state and then can run the tests routinely to see if anything has changed / is out of order.
+I first uploaded [PSHipChat](https://github.com/markwragg/Powershell-Hipchat) to GitHub in March of 2016.
+HipChat is Atlassians answers to Slack.
+I think they bundled it free with some of their other products (such as Confluence) as I worked for a few companies where it was used before Slack became more ubiquitous and now (for me at least) Teams.
+The PSHipChat module provides some PowerShell cmdlets for sending notifications into HipChat from your scripts by invoking its API (this is the theme of a lot of my modules, FYI).
+This allowed my team at the time to get visibility of when certain automated tasks were running, by just adding a few lines to those scripts to trigger notifications in HipChat.

-If you want to read more about it the original blog is [here](https://wragg.io/testing-active-directory-with-pester-and-powershell/).
+The original blog for it is [here](https://wragg.io/send-notifications-to-hipchat-with-powershell/).

-**Should you still use it?** I would say probably not, unless you fancy bringing it up to date.
-I haven't updated it for several years and so its currently designed for use with Pester v3.
-A good alternative looks to be [Testimo](https://github.com/EvotecIT/Testimo) by EvotecIT, although I haven't personally used it, it looks to be more featured and more recently maintained.
+**Should you still use it?** I have no idea tbh.
+I haven't worked anywhere with HipChat for a number of years, so I'm not sure if it still works.
+The project is actually now maintained under the [AtlassianPS](https://github.com/AtlassianPS) GitHub organisation, but its not getting a lot of love there either.

 ### XKCD

-- **First published:** 19th Jan 2017
+- **First published:** 19 Jan 2017
-- **Last Published:**  25th Feb 2020
+- **Last updated:** 25 Feb 2020
 - **Download count:** 1584

 [XKCD](https://xkcd.com/) is a brilliant webcomic that's been going since September 2005.
-The [XKCD module](https://github.com/markwragg/Powershell-XKCD) just wraps some PowerShell friendly cmdlets around the XKCD API (this is the theme of a lot of my modules, FYI), which requires no key/registration.
+The [XKCD module](https://github.com/markwragg/Powershell-XKCD) just wraps some PowerShell friendly cmdlets around the XKCD API which requires no key/registration and returns JSON.
 This was mostly for fun, and an excuse to get my head around Parameter Sets, as I blogged about [here](https://wragg.io/create-dynamic-powershell-functions-with-parameter-sets/).

 **Should you still use it?** I don't see why not!
 It still works.
 The most useful thing about it is its ability to search for a specific comic by keyword, and it builds a local cache of the comics inside the Module so subsequent searches require no calls to the API.
 So if you're looking for a comic on a specific topic, it's as good as Google: